Ivo-Balbaert/The_Way_to_Mojo/book/1B_General_info_about_Mojo.md

 | 2023 Aug 13  | 175      | 9200  |  188  |  82    |  /             |   4          |  18465  |   10400 |
 GH = GitHub

+2023 Aug 24: in the 4 months since the product keynote, the Modular community has grown to more than 120K+ developers, including tens of thousands of enterprises.

 ## 1B.5 Business and support model
 The company *Modular* is funded by VC (Venture Capital).
 * June 30, 2022: Modular raised $30M from GV (Google Ventures), Greylock, Factory, SV Angel and notable angels who are backing us.